Florida Residents Could Soon Get Property Tax Relief

 Florida property tax cut funding

 Florida collects roughly $43 billion annually in property tax revenue.
-This funding covers essential taxpayer services, like public safety, schools, infrastructure, and parks.
+This funding covers essential taxpayer services, such as public safety, schools, infrastructure and parks.

 - An initial state budget draft suggested diverting Florida’s “bed tax” to compensate for property tax cuts.
-But the proposal was not incorporated into the 2025-2026 budget due to potential harm to tourism marketing and promotion efforts.
+But the proposal wasn't incorporated into the 2025-2026 budget due to potential harm to tourism marketing and promotion efforts.

 - Another proposal suggested hiking the state’s sales tax to compensate for lost property tax revenue.
 However, Florida would need to double its sales tax rate to 12%, according to the Florida Policy Institute.